 - Define the field of forensic anthropology and its purview - Have a general understanding of human osteology - Understand the basic concepts underlying determination of the biological profile, including sex, age, ancestry, and stature - Describe different types of skeletal trauma, and differentiate between antemortem and postmortem trauma

-Some lectures will include graphic images of human remains.
-Please consider your reaction to this material before taking this course.
+Some lectures will include disturbing and graphic images.
+Consider your reaction to this material before taking this course.
 You will be responsible for all course material.

 Course Materials: